oolekk/sqrlrcrd.com/README.md

     java -Drun.mode=production -jar sqrlrcrd.com-lift-assembly-1.0.jar

-You can give custom port number to be used by jetty like so:
+You can give custom port number to be used by jetty:

     java -jar sqrlrcrd.com-lift-assembly-1.0.jar 8090